Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-Bypassing Lemah Meadow
+The Lemah Meadow Bypass

 See more trip photos here.

-Ridge Traverse to Vista Lakes
+A Scenic Traverse to Vista Lakes

-This way to Summit Chief Mountain
+Summit Chief Mountain beyond the PCT

-This way to Summit Chief Mountain
+Summit Chief Mountain beyond the PCT

 See more trip photos here.

-En Route to Summit Chief Mountain
+The Approach to Summit Chief Mountain

-Summit Chief Lake and a sliver of Waptus Lake
+Summit Chief Lake and a sliver of Waptus Lake with Mount Stuart in the far distance

-Summit Chief Lake and a sliver of Waptus Lake
+Summit Chief Lake and a sliver of Waptus Lake with Mount Stuart in the far distance

 See more trip photos here.

-Southeast Basin Route
+The Southeast Basin Route

 See more trip photos here.

-The Final Stretch via the Southwest Gully
+The Final Push up the Southwest Gully

 Southwest gully finish